There are two types of stock options: Incentive Stock Options (ISOs) and Nonstatutory Stock Options (NSOs).

 Nonstatutory Stock Options (NSOs) are also known as Non-Qualified Stock Options (NQOs).

 They are typically used by more mature companies for higher-paid employees.
 These stock options are also given to contractors, consultants and other non-employees, if companies want to give them more than $100,000 worth annually.

 Because NSOs do not meet the requirements of IRS Code Section 422, they do not benefit from the (potential) corresponding tax benefits that ISOs do.

 Nonstatutory Stock Options vs. Incentive Stock Options

 The main difference is between NSOs and ISOs is how they are taxed.

 Tax Treatment of Nonstatutory Stock Options

 Typically, NSOs are taxed at the date of exercise rather than the date of grant.

-The amount subject to ordinary income tax is the difference between the fair market value at the time of exercise and the exercise price.
-If you continue to hold the stock after exercise, any gain in price is subject to capital gains rules (long-term, if you hold for more than 12 months).
+The amount subject to ordinary income tax is the difference between the fair market value at the time of exercise and the strike price.
+If you continue to hold the stock after exercise, any gain in price is subject to capital gains rules.

 Exercising and Selling Nonstatutory Stock Options